A better way to display museum hours

 Tip: When feasible, consider using charts, graphs, and other visual images in lieu of text prose.

-Samples, Existing webpage and proposed
+More samples, Existing and proposed

 Dates